Office of International Programs

 *All dates are subject to change, with as much advance notice as possible given.

-Orientation week takes place the week before lectures commence in September or last week of January.
-It is a weeklong event that welcomes all students to the University and includes welcome talks, campus tours and introductions to the academic departments, student services and clubs and societies.
-It is compulsory that all students attend orientation as they will gain vital information about the University and be introduced to a new situation and environment.
+• Orientation is held prior to classes in September or January.
+This weeklong event welcomes all students to the University and includes talks, campus tours and introductions to the academic departments, student services and clubs and societies.

 Visa